Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Experiment

 \subsection{Quantitative Comparison}

-\boldparagraph{Metrics} We evaluate tracking performance using three standard metrics.
+\textbf{Metrics}.
+We evaluate tracking performance using three standard metrics.
 First, Occlusion Accuracy (OA) is the accuracy of classifying whether the point is visible or not.
 Second, coordinate accuracy (denoted $\delta^{x}_{\text{avg}}$) is a fraction of points within a threshold of 1, 2, 4, 8, 16 pixels, averaged over all thresholds.
 Third, Average Jaccard (AJ) measures occlusion accuracy and coordinate accuracy together.

-\boldparagraph{Quantitative Results} \cref{tab:method_comp} presents a comprehensive comparison of \method{} against state-of-the-art point tracking methods across three paradigms: supervised, self-supervised, and zero-shot approaches.
+\textbf{Quantitative Results}. \cref{tab:method_comp} presents a comprehensive comparison of \method{} against state-of-the-art point tracking methods across three paradigms: supervised, self-supervised, and zero-shot approaches.
 Our method demonstrates significant advantages over existing zero-shot baselines.
+Furthermore, it surpasses self-supervised methods and achieves performance comparable to some supervised approaches.
 The significant performance gains confirm the effectiveness of both the video diffusion priors and our feature selection strategy in enhancing zero-shot point tracking.
-While supervised methods still lead in absolute performance, our method eliminates the need for expensive annotated training data, making it highly practical for real-world applications.
+Moreover, we evaluate our method on diverse VDiT backbones.
+Some performance variation across backbones is expected due to differences in their training data and architectures.
+Nevertheless, our method consistently outperforms the baselines under the same backbone, further demonstrating its strong generalization.
+While supervised methods still lead in absolute performance, our method demonstrates the strong capability of video generation models in perception tasks, highlighting their potential as video foundational models.